emcrald/F1-Driver-Wordle/README.md

 ## Usage

 1. **Select an Era**
    - Choose from Hybrid, KERS, V8, V10, or NA eras.
+NEW: Constructors
 2. **Enter Your Guess**
-   - Type an F1 driver's last name and click submit.
+   - Type an F1 team or driver's last name and click submit.
 3. **Receive Feedback**
    - Letters will be color-coded based on correctness.
 4. **Win or Lose**